azeek21/Chopper/README.md

 ## Description

 - Generate redirecting urls like good old bit.ly
-- Fetures like password protection, limit first N people to enter, time limits and so on before redirecting.
+- Fetures like password protection, limit first N people to enter, self destruct with timeouts, regenerations and more.
-- Managable created links...

-## Little dumb schema :)

-<a href="https://miro.com/app/board/uXjVPjL4uDU=/?share_link_id=465643566061"> Link to brainstorming whiteboard </a>`